vrettasm/PyStarPSO/README.md

 | [Jack of all trades](star_pso/engines/jack_of_all_trades_pso.py) |      Mixed       |         Yes          |    Yes     |    Yes    |       No       |     Yes      |
 | [Quantum](star_pso/engines/quantum_pso.py)                       |      Float       |         Yes          |    Yes     |    Yes    |      Yes       |     Yes      |

-All the above methods inherit from the base class [Generic](star_pso/engines/generic_pso.py) which provides some common functionality.
+This versatility makes it a powerful tool for researchers and practitioners in fields such as engineering, finance, robotics, artificial intelligence, and more.
+All the above methods inherit from the base class [GenericPSO](star_pso/engines/generic_pso.py), which provides some common functionality.

 Adding new algorithms **MUST** inherit from the base class.